christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 categories: artificial intelligence
 ---

 Google just released [Perspective API](http://www.perspectiveapi.com/) to evaluate the degree of "toxicity" in online comments.
+An API you can try yourself.

 Such a word "toxic" triggers lot's of warnings in my mind.

 The first question I have in mind is what "toxicity" does really mean.

-In the dictionary, "toxic" means "poisonous", and "poisonous" means "causing or capable of causing death or illness if taken into the body". *Is it possible a word or a sentence can cause death or illness ?*.
+In the dictionary, "toxic" means "poisonous", and "poisonous" means "causing or capable of causing death or illness if taken into the body".

+*Is it possible a word or a sentence can cause death or illness ?*.
 Like the words I'm writing now ?
 WAOU.

 ### The business of toxicity